Skip to main content

 Important: Minnesota Landlord Consent

-In Minnesota, yes, landlord must approve.
-Always get written consent before subletting to avoid potential eviction or lease termination.
+Minnesota law requires landlords to act reasonably when a lease requires consent to sublet.
+A landlord who refuses subletting without a legitimate reason may be in breach of this standard.
+Still, always get written consent before subletting to avoid any risk of lease termination.
 Keep a copy of the landlord's written approval and attach it to your sublease agreement.

 Sublessor (Original Tenant) Obligations